zimeg/emporia-time/README.md

 1. Purchase an [Emporia Smart Plug][plug] and set your device up.

+2. Install the latest version of [Go][golang].

-2. From a directory for development, download the source and compile `etime`:
+3. From a directory for development, download the source and compile `etime`:

 ```sh
 $ git clone https://github.com/zimeg/emporia-time.git